SUMMARY OF MINNESOTA IMPAIRED DRIVING STATUTES

 STATUTORY DRUNK DRIVING PRESUMPTIONS:

-Measurable AC of .04 or more is deemed by statute to be “relevant evidence” of being under the influence.
-AC of .08 or more is per se intoxication level.
+Measurable alcohol concentration of .04 or more is deemed by statute to be “relevant evidence” of being under the influence.
+Alcohol concentration of .08 or more is per se intoxication level.

 IMPLIED CONSENT LAWS:

-Minnesota’s implied consent law assumes that a person who drives, operates, or is in physical control of a motor vehicle anywhere in the state or on the ice of any lake or boundary water has consented to a chemical test of breath, blood, or urine for the purpose of determining the presence of alcohol or controlled or hazardous substances in the person’s body.
+Minnesota’s implied consent law assumes that a person who drives, operates, or is in physical control of a motor vehicle anywhere in the state or on the ice of any lake or boundary water has consented to a breath test for the purpose of determining alcohol concentration.
 The testing is administered at the direction of a law enforcement officer when there is probable cause that the driver has committed a DWI violation and the person:

 has been arrested for a DWI violation;